 You’ll see that although it’s concentrated in the areas I just mentioned, it’s certainly not limited to them.
 For example, I was surprised by the number of people in southern Oregon and southern Idaho who reported hearing “needs washed” kind of sentences.

 It’s not limited to the word “needs” either.
-People in those regions may also form sentence this way with the verb “likes” or “wants.”
-For example, “The dog wants walked,” and “The dog likes petted” instead of “The dog wants to be walked,” and “The dog likes to be petted.”
+People in those regions may also form sentences this way with the verb “likes” or “wants.”
+For example, “The dog wants walked,” and “The dog likes petted,” instead of “The dog wants to be walked,” and “The dog likes to be petted.”